b4r-dev/observing-scripts/README.md

 # observing-scripts
-Templates and maker of B4R observing scripts
+Templates and makers of B4R observing scripts